 Have you hit the slopes yet?
-Saratoga is within easy driving distance of several mountains in Upstate New York and Vermont!
+Saratoga is located within easy driving distance of several mountains in Upstate New York and Vermont!

-Explore New York's History
+Explore New York's Past at Local Historic Sites

 Participate in the Great Backyard Bird Count